The shirtdress has been around forever and it is the one dress to wear right now.

 Here is the trick,

-I don’t think we need to spend a fortune on a good shirtdress, as there are plenty available this season that look fabulous and will do the same job as many of their expensive counterparts.
+I don’t think we need to spend a fortune on a good shirtdress as there are plenty available that look fabulous and will do the same job as many of their expensive counterparts.
 Let’s save our powder for an accessory or two.

 How do you wear the shirtdress?

 Whether to wear straight or full, whether to wear belted or not depends a lot on shape and size.

 I like both styles but generally, steer away from a belt as I feel it cuts me in two.
 I am short-waisted so that’s my reasoning.
 If you are fortunate enough to have a long torso then believe in a good belt, it can be a magical accessory.
 Remember Diane Keaton in, Because I Said So?
 She was the master of the shirtdress and wide belt and in true Keaton form, she rocked it.